lupyuen/lupyuen.github.io/src/riscv.md

 In the previous section we use the __64-bit RISC-V Toolchain__ from SiFive Freedom Tools.
 But the toolchain won't work on __Arm64 Linux__.
 (Like Raspberry Pi and Pinebook Pro)

-For Arm64 Linux we use a different toolchain: [__xPack GNU RISC-V Embedded GCC__](https://xpack.github.io/dev-tools/riscv-none-elf-gcc/install/)
+To build NuttX on an Arm64 Linux computer, we use a different toolchain: [__xPack GNU RISC-V Embedded GCC__](https://xpack.github.io/dev-tools/riscv-none-elf-gcc/install/)

 ```bash
 ## Install Toolchain for RISC-V Target: xPack GNU RISC-V Embedded GCC